zulfiqaralimir/IELTS/Speaking/Cue Cards/Tips.md

 - **Coherence:** Ensure your response is logical and easy to follow.

 Practicing responses like this can help you feel more prepared and confident during the actual test.

+### Expressions and Flow Words Used:

+- **Additionally:** to add extra information.
+- **Because:** to explain reasons.
+- **Moreover:** to add more details or points.
+- **All in all:** to summarize or conclude.
+- **Ultimately:** to emphasize the final outcome or conclusion.

+Using these expressions and flow words helps to link your ideas together smoothly, making your speech more coherent and engaging.